Nir Akiva: History

-The moshav was established in 1953 on land that had belonged to the Palestinian village of Kawfakha.
+The moshav was established in 1953, on the lands of the Palestinian village of Kawfakha that was depopulated in 1948.
 It was named after Akiva Etinger, a chief of the Settlement Department in the Jewish Agency.
 In the late 1970s Amir Peretz was a member of the moshav, bought a farm in the village and grew vegetables and flowers for export.